sakethsusarla/fixed-height-web-app/README.md

 - List of resolutions you intend to support
 - Layout for your content for all the supported resolutions

-Wireframes can help you decide what resolutions you want to support and how you could arrange your content in the available space; optional but helpful if you have multiple developers working on a project and during discussions with different stakeholders in a project.
+Wireframes can help you decide what resolutions you want to support and how you could arrange your content in the available space; optional but helpful if you have multiple developers working on a project or during discussions with different stakeholders in a project.

 [Draw.io](https://draw.io/) is a great tool to create wireframes.
 Alright, I'll leave it at that.
 Now, let's dive into some code.